-Impact Capital Partners LLC is associated with Pinnacle Capital Securities, LLC, an SEC registered, FINRA and NFA member Broker-Dealer who is authorized by FINRA to act as a chaperoning US Broker-Dealer to Foreign entity Broker-Dealers (FBDs) that want to effect securities transactions in the US Capital Markets.
+Impact Capital Partners LLC is associated with Finalis Securities LLC, an SEC registered, FINRA and NFA member Broker-Dealer who is authorized by FINRA to act as a chaperoning US Broker-Dealer to Foreign entity Broker-Dealers (FBDs) that want to effect securities transactions in the US Capital Markets.

 Rule 15a-6 under the Securities Exchange Act of 1934 provides conditional exemptions from broker-dealer registration for foreign broker-dealers1 that engage in certain specified activities involving U.S. investors.
 For private (non-public) securities transactions these activities include, but are not limited to: